 This is where you’ll find free Kentucky Oaks picks from our in-house handicappers and experts.
 Join us as we provide key info and discuss the thinking behind our selections from a wide range of markets including futures and exotic bets.

 Just like the Kentucky Derby, there are a series of Kentucky Oaks prep races for the fillies starting the September prior, through fall and winter into the spring.
 With qualifying points up for grabs in each of these, there’s a leaderboard.
-These are the final standings:
+These are the final standings and post positions:

 Kentucky Oaks favorites include Good Cheer, Quietside, La Cara and Five G. Considered the strongest of the field, these contenders picked up the most qualifying points from prep races.